daris/fluxbb-patcher/README.md

 ## Known issues
 - ajax post edit mod is not compatible with topictags (fails on viewtopic.php file, author of topictags should delete &lt;div class="postmsg"&gt; from its readme)
+- sometimes Friendly URL fails to install and there are some cases when can't uninstall it (for example when installing colorize groups mod)

 ## Tips
 - If you have some modification installed and you have changed something in its readme file, you can just click uninstall link (Do not click Uninstall button), change in the address bar "action=uninstall" to "action=update", press Enter and click Update button.

 ## FluxBB not usable
-If Patcher fails with installing some mod and it will make your FluxBB not usable (for example causing fatal error) you can upload revert_backup.php.txt file to your server, rename it to revert_backup.php and run in browser.
+When Patcher fails with installing some mod and it will make your FluxBB not usable (for example causing fatal error) you can upload revert_backup.php.txt file to your server, rename it to revert_backup.php and run in browser.
 It will allow you to revert modified files from backup.